jerrygems/tryhackme-koth/README.md

 `kill -9 PID_OF_LOOP`

-<i><b>there is another version of htop is also available in our machines that is "htop" but "htop" may not be available on koth machines</b></i>
+<i><b>there is another version of top is also available in our machines that is "htop" but "htop" may not be available on koth machines</b></i>

 #SimpleButEffective